How can I use the stylus and touchscreen on my ConceptD Ezel CC314-72G?

 Some Acer products use Active Electrostatic (AES) technology that uses a sensor grid in the LCD panel, and conductive tip in the stylus, to determine the physical touch point.
 The system reports the location of the stylus based on the closest grid intersection many times each second.
 Drawing too slowly may cause lines to appear wavy because more locations will be reported.
 This is inherent to all products that use AES technology, and not exclusive to Acer products.
 We are currently working with stylus manufacturers to help optimize stylus performance on our products.

 Q: How can I fix jitter/distorted lines when drawing on the ConceptD 3 Ezel?

-A: Acer has released a BIOS update to help reduce line jitter when using AES stylus.
-We recommend updating to BIOS 1.08 or newer.
+A: Acer has released a touch panel firmware update to help reduce line jitter when using AES stylus.
+We recommend you download and install this firmware.
 You can also help reduce line jitter by increasing the speed of your strokes.
 If your lines are not as straight as you would like them to be, we recommend trying the following suggestions: The images below illustrate the difference in the way slow and fast strokes will be reported.
 The diagonal lines in the images show the lines drawn with the stylus, and each change in color between red and blue shows when a reporting point (green circle) is plotted.

 If your lines are not as straight as you would like them to be, we recommend trying the following suggestions:

 - Draw your lines with quick, fluid strokes.

 - Turn on line smoothing / brushstroke smoothing (settings such as “Line Stabilizer” or “Stabilization”) in the application you are using (examples include Photoshop, illustrator, CLIP STUDIO) to get smooth inking results.

 Q: Is an update available to address this jitter issue?